Virtus Total Return Fund Inc.

 Industry start date: 1985

-David Albrycht is president and chief investment officer of Newfleet Asset Management.
+David Albrycht is president and chief investment officer of Newfleet Asset Management, an investment management affiliate of Virtus Investment Partners.
 Prior to joining Newfleet in 2011, Mr. Albrycht was executive managing director and senior portfolio manager with Goodwin Capital Advisers, a former Virtus investment management subsidiary.
 He joined the Goodwin multi-sector fixed income team in 1985 as a credit analyst and has managed fixed income portfolios since 1991.

 Barron’s is a registered trademark of Dow Jones & Company; all rights reserved.